Duties of a Lord-Lieutenant

 The Lord-Lieutenant carries out a wide variety of duties, working closely with voluntary services, charities and local businesses.

 The main duties of the Lord-Lieutenant include:

 - arranging visits by members of the Royal family and escorting Royal visitors

-- ensuring that The Queen's Private Office is kept informed about local issues relating to their area, particularly when a Royal visit is being planned
+- ensuring that the monarch's Private Office is kept informed about local issues relating to their area, particularly when a Royal visit is being planned

-- presenting a royal greeting from HM The Queen to those celebrating a 100th Birthday or 60th (Diamond) Wedding Anniversary
+- presenting a royal greeting from the monarch to those celebrating a 100th Birthday or 60th (Diamond) Wedding Anniversary

-- recommending those to be invited to Her Majesty's Garden Party held each year at The Palace of Holyroodhouse
+- recommending those to be invited to the Royal Garden Party held each year at The Palace of Holyroodhouse

 - participating in civic, voluntary and social activities within the Lieutenancy and liaise with local units of the Armed Services and their associated cadet forces

 The Lord-Lieutenant is supported by a Vice Lord-Lieutenant and Deputy Lieutenants that he or she appoints.
 The Vice Lord-Lieutenant takes over when the Lord-Lieutenant is abroad, ill, or otherwise unavailable.